 To run this script from a button, click on the 3 dots in the Office Scripts pane (above the script), then select + Add button.

 3. Configuration: The final step is to configure the xlwings JavaScript module properly, see the next section Configuration.

-24.6 Configuration
+24.7 Configuration

-The xlwings JavaScript module can be configured in two ways:
+xlwings can be configured in two ways: